 - The Praetorian Morality missions in City of Heroes are like this.
 It basically amounts to picking which side you like more.

-- One thing Deus Ex: Invisible War arguably improved is that it removed its predecessor's rigid alignment of forces that forced-allied the PC with the conditionally good Illuminati against the unconditionally evil Majestic-12.
-Now everybody is a different kind of asshole and the PC is free to switch allegiances like gloves.
+- Unlike in the original Deus Ex, where the player was forced-allied with the conditionally good Illuminati against the unconditionally evil Majestic-12, in the sequel Deus Ex: Invisible War everybody is a different kind of asshole and the player is free to switch allegiances like gloves.

 - Fallout: New Vegas allows you to switch it up as you want, and while say the Legion is evil, they also made peace out of the chaos of Arizona.
 It's up to the player to make a heavy choice between the Good-but-ineffective-and-corrupt NCR, the Limited-freedom-but-still-free Dictator, or the Evil-but-keeps-shit-in-order Legion.
 Alternatively, you can seize power for yourself, which turns into Objectivist Anarchy.

 - Fallout 4: The Sole Survivor can pull this off too, by going full-on raider overboss in the Nuka World DLC, then switching sides to the Institute or the Brotherhood, or even being allied with the Children of Atom in Far Harbor.
 Becoming raider overboss means the Minutemen become hostile to you, while progressing too far along the Brotherhood or Institute quest line turns the Railroad against you.
 On the other hand, the Minutemen and Railroad are the only factions that cooperate, so you can remain allied with both those factions till the end, without having to switch any sides.